The Goldman-Turaev Lie bialgebra and the Kashiwara-Vergne problem in higher genera: Introduction

+In particular, this implies that $\mathcal{I}^f \subset {\rm KV}^f$.
+Furthermore, it is easy to see that for $\varphi \in \mathcal{I}^f(k)$ (that is, $\varphi$ is of degree $k$ under the Johnson filtration) vanishing of the lowest degree part of ${\sf j}^f(\varphi)$ is equivalent to vanishing of the Enomoto-Satoh trace on the graded derivation associated to $\varphi$.
+This observation yields a new proof of equation~\eqref{eq:intro_tau_ES}.
+And one can conclude that potentially equation~\eqref{eq:intro_j^f} is a strengthening of equation~\eqref{eq:intro_tau_ES}.

+As an application of our results, we show that unfortunately this is not the case: \begin{thm} Equation \eqref{eq:intro_j^f} is equivalent to the Enomoto-Satoh obstruction \eqref{eq:intro_tau_ES}. \end{thm} This result clarifies the topological meaning of the Enomoto-Satoh obstruction.
+Namely, it precisely captures the fact that any diffeomorphism of the framed surface $\Sigma$ preserves the loop operations $\kappa, \mu^f_r$ and $\mu^f_l$.
+For a more precise statement of Theorem~\ref{thm:intro9}, see Theorem~\ref{thm:JohnsonES} and Theorem~\ref{thm:grKer=Kergr}.

+In Appendix, we give technical details on the facts that we use in the main body of the text.
+Among other things, in Appendix~\ref{subsec:bra_kappa_gr} we give a purely algebraic proof of the result describing the center of the graded Lie algebra $(\widehat{\mathfrak{g}}(\Sigma), [\cdot, \cdot]_{\rm gr})$.
+A similar result (with a different proof) was first established in \cite{CBEG07}.
+By formality of Goldman Lie algebras, this result implies the description of the center of the completed Goldman Lie algebra.

-1em \textbf{Acknowledgements} We are grateful to V. Turaev for interesting remarks and suggestions.
-Research of A.A. and F.N. was supported in part by the grant MODFLAT of the European Reseacrh Council (ERC), by the grants number 178794 and number 178828 of the Swiss National Science Foundation (SNSF) and by the NCCR SwissMAP of the SNSF.
+1em \textbf{Acknowledgements.} We are grateful to R. Hain and V. Turaev for interesting remarks and suggestions.
+Research of A.A. was supported in part by the grant MODFLAT of the European Reseacrh Council (ERC), by the grants number 200400 and 208235 of the Swiss National Science Foundation (SNSF) and by the NCCR SwissMAP of the SNSF.
 F.N. was supported by the Early Postdoc.Mobility grant of the SNSF.
-N.K. was supported in part by the grant JSPS KAKENHI 15H03617.
-Y.K. was supported in part by the grant JSPS KAKENHI 26800044.
+N.K. was supported in part by the grant JSPS KAKENHI 15H03617, 20H00115 and 22H01120.
+Y.K. was supported in part by the grant JSPS KAKENHI 26800044, 18K03308 and 23K03121.